What Is the Fawn Response? Somatic Experiencing in Carlsbad, CA for Understanding People-Pleasing as a Trauma Pattern

 Understanding the fawn response is an act of self-compassion.
 It reframes people-pleasing from a moral failing into a nervous system survival strategy.
 With somatic support, what once kept you safe can evolve into new patterns that allow you to thrive.

 You don’t have to earn your right to take up space.
 Your needs matter.
-Your voice matters.
+And your voice matters.
 Your authentic self is worthy of protection.

 If you recognize yourself in these patterns, you’re not alone—and healing is possible.
 Our team at Wholeness Collective Therapy Group specializes in helping individuals gently unwind trauma responses and reclaim wholeness.